 In Phase 2 studies in patients with moderate-to-severe COPD, our lead formulation, nebulized ensifentrine, has demonstrated significant and clinically meaningful improvements in both lung function and COPD symptoms, including breathlessness.
 These benefits have been observed with or without background therapy.
 In addition, nebulized ensifentrine has further improved lung function and reduced residual lung volumes (air trapping) in COPD patients taking standard of care, short- and long-acting bronchodilator therapy, including maximum bronchodilator treatment with dual/triple therapy (LABA/LAMA +/- ICS).

 We reported positive results from a Phase 2 study of the DPI formulation of ensifentrine in August 2019.
 Positive data with a single dose of pMDI formulation of ensifentrine in a Phase 2 trial were reported in March 2020.
-Ensifentrine also has potential applications in cystic fibrosis, asthma and other respiratory diseases.
+Ensifentrine also has potential applications in COVID-19, cystic fibrosis, asthma and other respiratory diseases.

 This range of Verona Pharma-supported publications provide further pharmacologic background to the research that we are engaged in.